rackerlabs/support-how-to/content/managed-operations/managed-operations-faq.md

 Managed Database Services offers varying levels of support.
 The level of support that is included depends on your service level agreement (SLA).

-Under both of the available SLAs, DBAdministrator and DBArchitect, the Managed Databases team maintains the availability and security of your database in accordance with your SLA.
+Under both of the available SLAs, DBAdministrator, and DBArchitect, the Managed Databases team maintains the availability and security of your database in accordance with your SLA.
 We also regularly back up your database, perform required patches at regular intervals, and proactively monitor and respond to